-We're confident that you'll be able to sucessfully convert your printer to 1.75mm by following this tutorial, but as this conversion relies on parts that have to be sourced from third parties Ultimaker can't be held responsible for the results should you choose to modify your printer.
+We're confident that you'll be able to successfully convert your printer to 1.75mm by following this tutorial, but as this conversion relies on parts that have to be sourced from third parties Ultimaker can't be held responsible for the results should you choose to modify your printer.

 Advantages to using this mod: